 Eventually, we make it to the train station and head back to the mainland.
 My wife sleeps as I keep an eye out for Mestre station.

 Breakfast the next morning is hearty Mediterranean fair.
 After which we head again to the train station.

 On arrival in Venice, we hop onto a ferry for a 40-minute journey to a small island province to the east of Venice called Burano.
 A beautiful little island in the Venetian Lagoon with a population of only 3000.
-Full of multi-coloured fishermen’s houses, restaurants selling fresh seafood caught in the lagoon and shops full of lace products like linens and clothes and local butter cookies called “bussolai buraneill.”
-The usual tourist shops aside, the island is even more serene than Venice itself.
+Full of multi-coloured fishermen’s houses, restaurants selling fresh seafood caught in the lagoon and shops full of lace products like linens and clothes, and local butter cookies called “bussolai buraneill.”
+Burano island is more serene than Venice itself.

 We spend a couple of hours exploring the island stopping to take photographs.
 Sadly the skies are overcast, so with the lack of quality lighting, the photos do not adequately capture the vibrancy of the colours.
 We stop for a shandy in a little restaurant next to the Chiesa di San Martino with its leaning 17th-century bell tower and head back to Venice.

 Travelling on the ferry around the southeastern side of Venice as the sun sets behind us is nothing short of spectacular.
-Sights along the Fondamente Nove includes the Basilica dei Santi Giovanni e Paolo, one of the largest churches in the city and the Chiesa di San Lazzaro dei Mendicanti, a church for which the composer, Simon Mayr, wrote three oratorios.
+Sights along the Fondamente Nove, known as the gateway to the islands of the Northern Lagoon, include the Basilica dei Santi Giovanni e Paolo, one of the largest churches in the city, and the Chiesa di San Lazzaro dei Mendicanti, a church for which the composer, Simon Mayr, wrote three oratorios.